-Backlight bleeding is a common occurrence in IPS panels and are not exclusive to PRISM+products and does not indicate a defect, neither is it a manufacturing issue with the display.
+Backlight bleeding is a common occurrence in IPS panels and is not exclusive to PRISM+ products and does not indicate a defect, nor is it a manufacturing issue with the display.

 What is Backlight Bleeding or IPS Glow?